sgrunt/apdoom/README.md

     * libglib-2.0-0.dll
     * libsndfile-1.dll
     * libgthread-2.0-0.dll
 6. Compile the C# project "Launcher" in Release, and put it into `Release/`.
-Then rename it to `APDOOM.exe`.
 7. Copy `APDOOM.WAD` into `Release/`
 8. Copy `DOOM.WAD` into `Release/` (For testing!)
 9. Run locally to see that everything works